fenago/machine-learning/lab_guides/lab_1.md

 is the equivalent of teaching someone how to drive by opening the hood and frantically pointing at different parts of the car, while reading their descriptions out of a manual.
 This doesn’t show what really happens, which is, the car moves forward when we press the gas pedal, and stops when we hit the breaks.
-In this book, we study the algorithms in a different way.
+In this course, we study the algorithms in a different way.
 We do not use error functions and derivatives.
 Instead, we look at what is really happening with our data, and how is it that we are modeling it.
 Don’t get me wrong, I think formulas are wonderful, and when needed, we won’t shy away